-Please use the tick-box on the proposal form and give appropriate information in the text box, including when possible the name of the company you are working with.
+Please use the tick-box on the proposal form and give appropriate information in the text box, including if possible the name of the company you are working with.
 ILL would like to use this information to promote the use of neutrons by industry via academia.

 We have appended new codes for the sample environment equipment available at the ILL.
 A wider choice of equipment is now available for experiments performed close to ambient conditions.

 We would very much appreciate that you take the time to check this list and identify the codes which best match your needs.